Control of a commercially available vehicle by a tetraplegic human using a brain-computer interface: DISCUSSION

 \subsubsection{\itshape Driving lags and restrictions}

-Our existing settings for both teledriving and simulated driving still had lags (e.g., feedforward control from the decoded brain signals or the joystick input to the vehicle, feedback control from the vehicle to the video display, etc.) and view restrictions (i.e., less than 180 degrees of the view ahead of the vehicle).
+We found that the teledriving system we used experienced significant lags during both the Mcity and the obstacle-course tasks.
+Humans are capable of adjusting their motor actions to visual feedback lags greater than 200 ms, but longer lags tend to increase the perceived complexity of the task \cite{sheridan_remote_1963,fitts_information_1954}.
+These long lags between motor intention and visual feedback during the teledriving tasks made driving the vehicle more challenging, as the participant did not receive timely visual information on the effect of his actions.
+This delayed sensorimotor integration can result in slower motor responses and increased overcorrections, negatively affecting control precision.

 As a result, we set the maximum speed of the simulated vehicle to 5 mph and the Ford Mach-E vehicle to 4 mph.
-Such low-speed vehicle control could ensure safety of the commercial vehicle and safety drivers, stable feedforward bimanual control in both a simulated busy town environment and a real-world obstacle course with narrow lanes, and smooth display of the video feedback.
-Completely eliminating all lags in the teleoperation pipeline might prove challenging, as this issue could arise at various stages, from data encoding and decoding to information transmission.
-Factors such as availability and bandwidth of the wireless network could also contribute to these lags.
-During BCI teledriving tests, the aggregated lags occasionally were non-negligible (i.e., greater than 1 to 2 seconds).
-When it happened, the safety driver immediately took control of the vehicle.
-Further development of a simulated driving setup with a VR system and/or an in-vehicle BCI setting for broader and more realistic views and shorter lags can help improve the driving realism and performance of both BCI and motor intact participants.
+Such low-speed vehicle control could ensure safety of the commercially available vehicle and safety drivers, stable control in both a simulated busy town environment and a real-world obstacle course with narrow lanes, and smooth display of the video feedback.
+Completely eliminating all lags in the teleoperation pipeline might prove challenging, as this issue was mainly affected by digital communication delays.
+Factors such as availability and bandwidth of the wireless network contributed to these lags.
+Further development of a simulated driving setup with a VR system and/or an in-vehicle BCI driver setting for broader and more realistic views and shorter lags can help improve the driving realism and performance of both BCI and motor intact participants.